Hespian/ParFastKer/README.md

 This is the Code written for the paper "Scalable Kernelization for Maximum Independent Sets" if you would like to use it for your publication, please cite the following paper:

 Hespe, Demian, Christian Schulz, and Darren Strash.
 "Scalable kernelization for maximum independent sets."
-2018 Proceedings of the Twentieth Workshop on Algorithm Engineering and Experiments (ALENEX).
-Society for Industrial and Applied Mathematics, 2018.
+Journal of Experimental Algorithmics (JEA) 24.1 (2019): 1-16.

 In the above paper, we first kernelize the graph using the LinearTime algorithm from https://github.com/LijunChang/Near-Maximum-Independent-Set